benjaminhlina/ecotox/README.md

 # ecotox

-ecotox is a package of functions for the [R Programing Langauge](https://www.r-project.org/). ecotox was created to calculate lethal concentrations (LC) or times (LT) for ecotoxicology studies using a probit anlysis following methods by Finney (1971), Wheeler et al. (2006), and Robertson et al. (2007).
+ecotox is a package of functions for the [R Programing Langauge](https://www.r-project.org/). ecotox was created to calculate lethal concentrations (LC) or times (LT) for ecotoxicology studies using a probit anlysis following methods by Finney (1971), Wheeler et al. (2006), and Robertson et al. (2007) and is published in Hlina et al. *In Preparation*.

 ## Installation